 2.

-If the keys match, the request is authentic.
-Proceed with processing the payload.
+If the keys match, proceed with processing.